lmondada/dphil-thesis/content/03_compiler/05_eqsat.md

 equivalence class
 is a valid transformation, and thus a potential peephole optimisation.

-This framework was also adapted for quantum circuit optimisation in @Xu2022 and separately in @Xu2023.
+This framework was adapted to quantum circuit optimisation in @Xu2022 and separately in @Xu2023.
 On top of excellent performance, this approach is extremely flexible.
-For any supplied cost function, the compiler can find all valid program transformations to find the sequence of transforms that minimise cost.
+For any supplied cost function, the compiler can explore all valid program transformations to find the sequence of transforms that minimise cost.
 This keeps the cost function-specific logic separate from the transformation semantics of the program, making it straightforward to replace or update the